zer0Kerbal/GPOSpeedFuelPump/readme.md

 # Goo Pumps & Oils' Speed Pump (GPOSP)

-Allows you to automatically transfer or balance fuel.
+Allows you to simply and automatically transfer or balance resources